 The Top 10 Wheelchair Accessible Cities, as ranked by the Christopher and Dana Reeve Foundation, are as follows:

 Home to a new Citibus bus system specifically designed to be accessible to full-sized wheelchairs and a consistently warm climate score big for wheelchair users here.

-A vast healthcare system, warm climate, and Lynx wheelchair accessible bus system place Orlando in a standing to be proud of.
+A vast healthcare system, warm climate, and Lynx wheelchair accessible bus system place Orlando in a place to be proud of.